NI and the IAC Collaborate to Accelerate Autonomous Technology

 Testing real-world scenarios without real-world consequences and costs is where innovative testing technologies and corporate sponsorships come into play.

-Advancing Autonomous Technology with
+Advancing Autonomous Technology with Hardware-in-the-Loop Testing

 Hardware in the loop (HIL) is a simulation and testing methodology used in developing and testing complex systems.
 HIL tests hardware systems in a real-time simulation environment, where the physical hardware interacts with the software.